 Understanding development finance

-We monitor and share statistics as well as information on the architecture of official development assistance (ODA) and other flows of development finance to help ensure transparency and effectiveness.
+We monitor and share statistics as well as information on the architecture of official development assistance (ODA), other flows of development finance and untied aid to help ensure transparency and effectiveness.

 Improving development policy

 We draw on knowledge and experiences across the world and advise on diverse development policy issues, including: aid for trade, environment, gender equality, governance and peace, and poverty reduction.